HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

 ```
 setx PATH "$env:path;$pwd\vchdfe\bin" -m
 ```
-Note: To permanently change the path, you need to run powershell as adminstrator.
+Note: To permanently change the path, you need to run powershell as administrator.

 5. Test using the sample test file: